 Business Owners Doing Crummy, Feeling Upbeat

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's a real paradox out there in small-business land: American business owners have seen business shrink more drastically than have owners anywhere else in the developing world.
+Opinions expressed by Entrepreneur contributors are their own.There's a real paradox out there in small-business land: American business owners have seen business shrink more drastically than have owners anywhere else in the developing world.
 Yet, most say they're feeling upbeat about 2010.

 A study from City Business Journals Network showed 75 percent of business owners feel business prospects will be either "a lot better" or "a little better," a level not seen since before the recession.